 No record has yet been found of any commission for a permanent memorial to those students who had died in the war.
 There is, however, a photograph in a student magazine of 1921 of a conventional wreath-style tribute put up in the College on Armistice Day 1920 – and then presumably taken down.
 Sadly now lost, there is no suggestion that this was considered temporary at the time.
 Interestingly, the College may well have been aware of an alternative: Percy Metcalfe had already prepared a design for a College war memorial tablet after his return to his studies in 1919, and this had been included in the Royal Academy of Arts’ War Memorial Exhibition held in the late autumn of that year.

 There is a possible mundane explanation for the wreath’s eventual replacement: someone may have noticed that a few of the thirty-two names included were wrong.
-This has nothing to do with poor spelling: to date research has failed to find evidence of six of those listed as studying at the College, and these do not re-appear on the later memorial.
-Interestingly, however, one significant mistake does recur, implying that the same listing was being referred to – an ‘H’ instead of ‘W’ for William Liley Batty’s initials.
-This and other transcription errors have been corrected, except for an “E” instead of “F” for Wigan Jones.
+To date research has failed to find any evidence of at least six of those listed as students at the College.
+Their names do not re-appear in the list below Percy’s bas-relief.
+Interestingly, one significant mistake does recur, implying that the same listing was being referred to – an ‘H’ instead of ‘W’ for William Liley Batty’s initials.
+This and other transcription errors have been corrected, while a new one was made with an “E” taking the place of “F” for Frederick Wigan Jones.

 Percy went on to work as a studio assistant to another former student, Charles Sargent Jagger, and later became famous in his own right, particularly for his elegant coin and medal design, as well as his work with Ashtead Pottery.